garoh2291/workspaces-api/README.md

 ## Running the project

-    Rename .env.locale to .env and set the environment variables // MongoDV connection string
+    Rename .env.locale to .env and set the environment variables // MongoDB connection string

     $ npm start